ProjectWaves24/ISIC_TypesMaterial/README.md

 imshow(Y,[]);

-We have analyzed following files:
+We have analyzed following dicom files (all of them are in ISIC15dcm.zip):

 ISIC_0171865.dcm